 We've been talking about and taking steps to minimize for a bit now, and I’d like to focus today on making sure you’re not feeling overwhelmed.
 Big changes in life can be incredibly exciting at first, but then things can feel scary or seem like too much.
 There's no set in stone timeframe for you to complete your minimizing journey – it's a lifelong lifestyle change.

 I get it.
 It can be scary to start a new habit, especially when the stakes are high and you feel like there's so much at stake which is why I want to help make this process as painless for you as possible.
 Forming new habits takes a lot of effort, dedication and time.
 The key is living with less until it feels natural- maybe just one day per week so that you don't have to make any more decisions than necessary (on the days when your house may still look cluttered).
 This way, as time goes by, we will all find ourselves appreciating our homes even more because they are clean and organized!
-Here are a few things you can do to make the process less daunting.

 Do the Easy Things to Start Your Minimizing Journey

 If you’re chomping at the bit to get started, you can always begin by trying some of the easiest or most energizing things first.
 So, think of some ways you can take on your new minimalism routine in a non-threatening way and then get started.

 It may be hard for some people, but try starting with simple tasks like cleaning out your closet.
 Start by breaking up your closet into sections.
 Separate things you love but never wear in one section, and the totally old stuff to toss right now in another.

 Or start by picking an easy place like the bathroom instead of tackling a more involved project such as tidying all the bookshelves around your house from scratch!
 Allowing yourself to do something manageable will help ease any anxiety about getting started.

 Once you start tackling these easier tasks, then you'll notice that your momentum builds up and those hurdles don't seem as big anymore because of all this progress!